Broken Blossoms (1936 film)

 Broken Blossoms is a 1936 British drama film directed by John Brahm and starring Emlyn Williams, Arthur Margetson, Basil Radford and Edith Sharpe.
+It was written by Emlyn Williams based on the short story "The Chink and the Child" by Thomas Burke from his collection Limehouse Nights (1916), and was produced at Twickenham Studios in London.
+The story had previously been adapted by D. W. Griffith for his film Broken Blossoms (1919) starring Lillian Gish.
 Director Bernard Vorhaus was technical supervisor.

-The film is based on the short story "The Chink and the Child" by Thomas Burke from his collection Limehouse Nights (1916), and was produced at Twickenham Studios in London.
-The story had previously been adapted by D. W. Griffith for his film Broken Blossoms (1919) starring Lillian Gish.

 Plot

 A Chinese Buddhist missionary comes to London where he works in the slums and helps a young girl being ill-treated by her abusive father.